utrad-ical/circus-docs/docs/cs/execution.md

 }
 ```

-See the display reference page.
+THe [built-in display reference page](./displays/index.md) explains how to prepare your `results.json` for each display.

 ## Other Restrictions